dagbjorn/microcoffeeoncloud/README.md

 :warning: Java keytool won't work because it doesn't support wildcard host names as SAN (Subject Alternative Name) values.

 ## <a name="start-docker-vm"></a>Start Docker VM
-Before moving on and start building microcoffee, we need a running VM.
+Before moving on and start building Microcoffee, we need a running VM.
 The reason is that the Docker images being built are stored in the local Docker repository inside the VM.

 To start your Docker VM (called `docker-vm`), run:

     docker-machine start docker-vm

-Next, configure the Docker environment variables in your shell following the instructions displayed by:
+Next, configure the Docker environment variables in your shell by following the instructions displayed by:

     docker-machine env docker-vm